 Presents – Top Tips

-Write a list now.
+Write a list as early as possible and stick to it.
 Get ideas from your friends and family on what they/their children would like.
 People will always prefer to receive things they want.
 Why do you think Ebay is so busy after Christmas??!
 Set a budget and stick to it.
-You will get a glowing feeling when you get things for free/cheaper than your set budget so put money aside now.
-Soon it’s Sept pay day so set aside £100/£200 of it this month, and do the same in Oct, Nov and Dec.
-Or save weekly if you are fortunate enough to be paid weekly.
+You will get a glowing feeling when you get things for free/cheaper than your set budget.

 Try the 52 week Mrs Mummypenny saving scheme but reverse it.
 Week 1 save £52 in a jar, week 2 save £51 and so on.
-Contact me via FB or twitter if you want a copy of the savings tick table.
 Each time you are out shopping or browsing online keep your list in mind.
 When you see a special offer snap it up.
-For example this week save 5% on ipads at PC world, save 20% on dresses at Dorothy Perkins, Buyagift save 20% off everything, Body Shop save 40% on orders.
-Tesco save £10 on tablets over £125.
-Tons of offers.

 - Scan websites like hotukdeals and voucher code sites for online/print out vouchers to save you money before you buy stuff.
 You can pretty much always find a voucher for most retailers.
 I love these sites and use them most days.

 - When buying online always purchase through topcashback.
 This is free money.
 It really is.
 Just set up an account, search for your chosen retailer, click through to your retailer from topcashback, buy as normal.
 You can earn lots.
-I’m up to £350 cash back since Nov last year.
+I have earned £2500 in six years!
 When the cash is confirmed you transfer it straight into your bank account.

 - Make stuff!
 Grandparents love the handmade stuff by the children, glass jars/chocolate boxes decorated make a great jewellery box.
 How about making a pile of chutney and decorating jars all christmassy?
 Get down to your local bead shop and make some jewellery?
 Fig chutney recipe!

 - Make your special cards for mum, dad, grandparents.
-My kids love gluing stuff and glitter…so we make one card a night in December.
+My kids love glueing stuff and glitter…so we make one card a night in December.

 - And my big thing for this year, am not writing cards.
 Such a waste of energy and time.
 Especially the children’s cards, when they receive a card from every child in their class.
 Not doing it!